-- a.
-Each member body's editor must check the newly created M-set and D-set for correctness and any duplication. - b.
-Member bodies should submit their comments with registered IRG document number to the IRG chief editor and technical editor at least two months before the next IRG meeting. - c.
-The IRG chief editor and technical editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least a month before the next IRG meeting. - d.
+- Each member body's editor must check the newly created M-set and D-set for correctness and duplication. - b.
+Member bodies should submit their comments with registered IRG document numbers to the IRG chief editor and technical editor at least two months before the next IRG meeting or according to the IRG approved working schedule. - c.
+The IRG chief editor and technical editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least a month before the next IRG meeting or according to the IRG approved working schedule.

 Member bodies and outside experts are encouraged to prepare and submit supplementary documents to facilitate discussion during the next IRG meeting.